Chukwuemeka-James/Customer-Churn-Prediction-System/README.md

 To run this project you have to install python and then `pip install requirements.txt`

 ## Usage
-1. Run the Streamlit app:
+1. Run the Streamlit app: streamlit run app.py

 ## Model Training
 The model was trained using a feedforward Artificial Neural Network (ANN) implemented in TensorFlow.
 Key steps in the training process include: